doc4d/4d-web-studio/docs/design-webforms/events/events.md

 You can define standard actions to apply to datasources in response to specific events.
 Available actions depend on the datasource kind.
 For example, you can associate the **Order By** action to an entity selection datasource, or the **Save** action to an entity datasource.

-To attach a standard action to a component:
+To attach a standard action to the selected component:

 1. Select an event.
 2. In the Action area, enter the datasource name.
-3. Click on the standard action icon.
+3. Click on the desired standard action icon.

 ![datasource-action](img/datasource-action.png)